Applications¶

 Volumes¶

 Specify sizes for persistent volumes.
-Some services, like Redis, may provide optional volumes, for those specifying 0
+Some services, such as Redis, may provide optional volumes.
+For those, specifying size 0 means no persistent storage will be created.

 Integrations¶

 Select integrations.
-If a service does not provide specific integrations, you can always add a variable integration for non-external services
+If a service does not provide a dedicated integration, you can still attach a variable integration to a non-external service.

 Databases¶

-For Database services you can optionally select an existing database server.
-By default, a new database server will be created for you
+For database services you can optionally select an existing database server.
+By default, Wodby will create a new database server for you.

 Imports¶

 Specify imports.
-For services that provide import function (e.g. Database service), you can upload an archive or specify a public URL to import from
+For services that provide import functionality, such as database services, you can upload an archive or specify a public URL to import from.

 Step 5¶